christianThardy/christianThardy.github.io/tom-interpretability.md

 <br>

-Here we see that the model is attending from the token `from` in the phrase `John comes back from school` to `school`, which appears earlier in the sentence.
+Here, we see that the model is attending from the token `from` in the phrase `John comes back from school` to `school`, which appears earlier in the sentence.
 This demonstrates how the model links John's initial departure with his return, capturing continuity in the narrative.
 The model is utilizing previously seen tokens, such as `school`, to inform its current processing, and copying it to the current position.
 So the model's capability to reference earlier events aligns its understanding of John’s absence and return.

 <br>